 Nutrition

-Pressure Cooker Pinto Beans … It’s what’s for dinner.
+Instant Pot Pinto Beans … It’s What’s for dinner.

 This maybe the best bean recipe I have ever used.
 I have made it several times, this time I substituted dried Cranberry beans, it is still a winner.